International Programmes 2025/2026

 • develop academic projects related to Latin America, applying approaches and methods in practice

-Students have the choice of pursuing the humanities or cultural sciences, social sciences, regional studies (Brazil), or gender issues.
+Students have the choice of pursuing humanities/ cultural studies, social sciences, regional studies (Brazil), or gender studies.
 They reflect on their own position, role, and responsibility in academia and society, as well as the production and circulation of knowledge in unequal structures.
 Students learn to use their knowledge beyond the university to exchange and engage with civil society.
 They conduct academic work independently, employing good and ethical practices.
-The Central Institute for Latin American Studies also places emphasis on the development of strong writing skills in the courses and activities of the graduate programme.
+The Institute for Latin American Studies also places emphasis on the development of strong writing skills in the courses and activities of the graduate programme.

 Students gain in-depth academic and professionally qualifying interdisciplinary knowledge.
 They learn to analyse and assess transregional and global processes, as well as international relations and changing world views while considering various analytical categories.
 They can responsibly manage projects jointly and independently while taking into account the competencies of the various group members which are needed for the project, and which are to be further developed in the course of the project.
 Within these projects, they can precisely identify complex tasks, complete them within a given time frame, and coordinate them among their project partners.
 They can conduct subject- and topic-specific and cross-disciplinary discussions in a well-founded manner and have a heightened ability for academic criticism.